pllealfunes/laravel-flashcards/README.md

 # Flash

 An application where a user can create decks of flashcards and study them on their own or with a quiz, memory game, or matching game.
 A project being built with Laravel, Breeze, Vue, Inertia, &amp; Tailwind.
 Follow along in the GitHub repo.
+Currently working on creating tests for the FRon End and Back End.

 Watch the Video for a Glimpse!: